felipefdl/repovault/README.md

 $ repovault 123456 "The password of money vault is: 42"

 $ repovault 123456
-"The password of money vault is: 42"
+The password of money vault is: 42
 ```

 ## License